google/error-prone/docs/refaster.md

 }
 ```

-Refaster templates are any class with multiple methods with the same return type and list of arguments.
+Refaster templates are any class with multiple methods with the same return type and list of arguments with the same name.
 One of the methods should be annotated `@AfterTemplate`, and every other method should be annotated with `@BeforeTemplate`.
 With this template, any code calling `String#equals` passing in the empty string literal, or calling `String#length` and comparing it to 0 will be replaced by a call to `String#isEmpty`.
 Notably, no matter how the String expression is generated, Refaster will do the replacement:

 ```java
 boolean b = someChained().methodCall().returningAString().length() == 0;